joshdipo/105_SRE_Cloud_computing_AWS/README.md

 ## <br>Kubernetes
 - Also known as K8
 - Benifits
-  - Self healing: When a node goes down for whatever reason, trafic is diverted from it and a new node is created to take its place
+  - Self healing: When a node goes down for whatever reason, traffic is diverted from it and a new node is created to take its place
   - Load Balancing and Service Discorvery
   - Automated rollouts and rollback
   - Auto Scaling